Theosagie/Model-for-Predictive-Maintenance-using-Spark-DataFrame/README.md

 **2. Loading the Dataset:**  MLflow was imported, and auto logging was enabled to track experiments and automatically log metrics for different input parameters and outputs.
 The dataset, FaultDataset, was read into a Spark DataFrame called 'FaultsDF'.
 The header and inferSchema were set to 'true' to consider the first row as the header and automatically infer the data types.
 A quick check was performed to ensure the correctness of the inferred data types.

 **3. Exploratory Analysis:**  The vibration data from the various sensors were visualized to understand their distribution.
-The majority of the values are less than 0.2.

    The correlation heat map indicates a positive correlation between vibrations in the production line, possibly due to vibration transmission or mechanical connections.
 Scatter plot matrices also align with the heat map observation.